FAQ - Frequently Asked Questions

 How do I e-sign my Federal Direct Stafford Master Promissory Note (MPN)?

 The Master Promissory Note for the Federal Direct Stafford Loan can be completed online or by contacting the Office of Student Aid.
-Information for completing this online is available at: https://studentaid.psu.edu/tutorials/how-to-sign-loan-mpn
+Information for completing the MPN.

 I was told I have an "Entrance Hold" on my loan.
 What does this mean?